Instead Of Wrestling A Girl, High Schooler Chooses To Forfeit State Wrestling Match

 When high school senior and wrestler Brendan Johnston realized he had to face Jaslynn Gallegos, a high school senior, and Angel Rios, a high school junior, in last month's Colorado state wrestling championship, he knew his shot at a state title was over.

-Johnston refused to compete against Rios and Gallegos because they are both women.
+Johnston refused to compete against Rios and Gallegos because they are both girls.

-Gallegos went on to place fifth place in that tournament and Rios was fourth — marking the first time girls have placed at a Colorado state wrestling tournament.
+Gallegos went on to place fifth in that tournament, and Rios was fourth — marking the first time girls have placed at a Colorado state wrestling tournament.

 Despite her success, Gallegos finds it frustrating when she is treated differently as an athlete because of her gender.
-Her would-be opponent, Johnston, told reporters that he was uncomfortable wrestling women, in part because of his Christian beliefs.
+Her would-be opponent, Johnston, told reporters that he was uncomfortable wrestling females, in part because of his Christian beliefs.

 "I'm not really comfortable with a couple of things with wrestling a girl," Johnston told The Denver Post.
 "The physical contact, there's a lot of it in wrestling.
-And I guess the physical aggression, too.
+And I guess the physical aggression too.
 I don't want to treat a young lady like that on the mat.
 Or off the mat.
 And not to disrespect the heart or the effort that she's put in.
-That's not what I want to do, either."
+That's not what I want to do either."

 But while Gallegos said she respected his decision, she doesn't understand it.

 "I just want to be a wrestler, not necessarily defined as a girl wrestler, so it kind of hurt me a little bit," she told NPR's Scott Simon.
-"I just want to be this wrestler and my gender is holding me back."
+"I just want to be this wrestler, and my gender is holding me back."

 A senior at Skyview High School in Thornton, Colo., Gallegos plans to continue the sport in college, where she will be competing against other women.